Home / Tours / China Packages / Beijing / Forbidden City

 1. Tickets to the Forbidden City are released 7 days in advance and would be sold out easily within an hour, so please book this private Forbidden City tour at least 8 days before.
 Also, plan this trip not on Mondays as the Forbidden City is closed.

-2. It is recommended that you carry a small handbag without a zipper, with only your passport and bottled water, through the no-bag passage into Tiananmen Square and the Forbidden City, instead of queuing in long lines for security checks.
+2. It is recommended that you carry only necessities like passport and bottled water into Tiananmen Square and the Forbidden City, which enables you to speed through the security checks.
+Drones, selfie sticks, and flammable items like sprays are prohibited.

 3. It’s better to wear a pair of comfortable shoes as you have to walk a lot in the Forbidden City.